 Wuhtàuhgōu – 芋頭糕 – Yutougao – Cantonese taro cake.
 Less sweet than the above, and quite starchy from the taro.
 Also very delicious!

-The world famous Xiaolongbao, famously at their best in Shanghai are also offered in many dim sum restaurants throughout Guangdong and Hong Kong.
+The world famous Xiaolongbao, famously at their best in Shanghai are also offered in many dim sum restaurants throughout Guangdong.
 The XLB are stuffed PLUMP with pork and stock that is an explosive risk to you and anyone around you.
 Be careful.
 These are hot and explode upon impact.
 Pick them up from the top and put them in your spoon, then bite in gently to the side and slurp all the juice out!
 You’ll be in heaven!
 After the hot heavenly stock is out, you can bite in for the finishing move and savour the flavour!

 Xiefen Xiaolongbao 蟹粉小笼包 – Xiaolongbao dumplings with crab meat!